 Who is Tom Demark?

-Tom Demark is a legendary trading guru that makes regular appearances as a guest on Bloomberg TV and CNBC.
-If that’s not enough for you, just let me tell you that he was also a financial advisor to Steven A. Cohen of Point 72 Asset Management.
-Steven Cohen is probably one of the most successful hedge fund managers of our times.
+Tom Demark is a legendary trading guru who makes regular appearances as a guest on Bloomberg TV and CNBC.
+If that doesn’t say enough, he was also a financial advisor for Steven A. Cohen of Point 72 Asset Management.
+Steven Cohen is probably one of the most successful hedge fund managers of our time.

 Paul Tudor Jones, the legendary hedge fund manager who called the October 1987 crash, was also one of Demark’s former clients.

 Tom Demark indicators are well-known for their mechanical-driven approach that leaves no room for any type of misinterpretation.
-Tom Demark indicators have been applied in the market since the 1970s to today across stock market, future market, fixed income market and Forex currency market.
+Tom Demark indicators have been applied in the market since the 1970s to today across the stock market, future market, fixed income market and Forex currency market.

 So, Tom Demark’s technical indicator passes the test of time.

 Let’s now see some practical example on how to use Demarker indicator and how Demarker indicator works.

 How Demarker Indicator Works